Getting started with Network Load Balancer

 Click Create.

-To check the status of the network load balancer and resources in the attached target group:
+To check the status of the network load balancer and targets in the attached target group:

 - In the management console

-, select the folder to create a load balancer in. - From the list of services, select Network Load Balancer.
+, select the folder with the load balancer. - In the list of services, select Network Load Balancer.

 - Make sure the load balancer's status is

-, which means it is ready to transmit traffic to the target resources. - Click the name of the load balancer.
+Active, which means it is ready to distribute traffic across the targets. - Click the load balancer name.

-- Look at Target groups.
+- Check Target groups.
 If the VMs are running and ready to receive traffic, their status must be

 - Go back to the load balancer page and make sure the stopped VM's status is now

-.
-This means that the target from the group failed the health check and is not ready to receive traffic.
+UNHEALTHY.
+This means the target in the group failed the health check and is not ready to receive traffic.

-Delete a load balancer and the resources created
+Delete the load balancer and the resources you created

-If you no longer need a load balancer, delete it.
+If you no longer need the load balancer, delete it.

 What's next

-- Learn more about how network load balancers work.
+- Learn more about how network load balancers work here.

-- See our recommendations on deploying a network load balancer.
+- See our best practices for deploying a network load balancer.